 Think about where and when you’re going to pair your casual or dressier shoes with jeans.
-Even it’s a casual occasion, like a night on the town or a laid-back party with friends, you still need to choose wisely: for instance, you wouldn’t wear dress shoes with faded (or even ripped) jeans.
-Or, some casual shoes don’t look as good with tapered, slim fit jeans as others.
+Even if it’s a casual occasion, like a night on the town or a laid-back party with friends, you still need to choose wisely: for instance, you wouldn’t wear dress shoes with faded (or even ripped) jeans.
+Also, some casual shoes don’t look as good with tapered, slim fit jeans as others.

 We’ll talk more about how to wear casual or dress shoes with jeans later in this article, but the color of your shoes is something else to keep in mind.
 While the majority of dress shoes come in brown or black (but not exclusively so, by any means), casual shoes come in a wide range of colors and designs.
 Bright colors and the like may add a bit of needed flair to your wardrobe, but make sure you wear them in the right environment.
-While your workplace may welcome business casual wear, you don’t want to go overboard either.
+While your workplace may welcome business casual wear, you don’t want to go overboard, either.

 Material means a lot when choosing any shoes, including those you plan to wear with jeans.
 Casual shoes can consist of several types of materials, but leather, suede, and canvas are most common.

 Leather and suede casual shoes look good any time of the year, while canvas shoes are most popular in the spring and summer – although they’re not necessarily limited to those seasons.

 Leather is your go-to option for dress shoes, and there are several types of leather from which to choose: full-grain, top-grain, patent, pebble grain, and more.
 Full-grain leather is the best of the lot, while patent leather is a great choice for formal events, such as weddings (who among us hasn’t worn tuxedo shoes?).